Did Wyoming accept the Medicaid Expansion?

 The ACA expansion of Medicaid creates a way for low-income individuals to obtain health insurance coverage.
 The increase in enrollment also presents other benefits.
 For example, in states that adopted the ACA Medicaid expansion, the medical industry saw an increase in the number of patients and as a means to manage the new workload, more medical staff were hired, creating thousands of jobs across the country.

-Find out more about applying to Medicaid successfully by reviewing the requirements of the program in our free guide.
+Find out more about applying to Medicaid by reviewing the requirements of the program in our free guide.

 What does opting out of the Affordable Care Act Medicaid expansion mean for Wyoming?